VTS92/V-Profile-Matrix/README.md

 - **[V-Cumulative Delta](https://github.com/VTS92/V-Cumulative-Delta-for-TradingView)** — cumulative volume delta with order-flow regime detection and VWAP divergence
 - **[V-Profile Delta Range](https://github.com/VTS92/V-Profile-Delta-Range-for-TradingView)** — rolling delta profile with institutional Z-score cluster detection

 **How they fit together:** V-Session tells you *when* each market was active and how it distributed volume.
-V-Profile Matrix tells you *where* volume concentrated and rates the strength of each imbalance.
+V-Profile Matrix tells you *where* volume is concentrated and rates the strength of each imbalance.
 V-Cumulative Delta tells you *who* is in control of the order flow.
 V-Profile Range flags institutional-size clusters as they form, independent of session boundaries.

 ---